This is the multi-page printable view of this section. Click here to print.

 2. On the Service Home page, click the Log > Log Group menu.
 You will be taken to the Log Group List page.

-3. On the Log Group List page, click the log group name for which you want to delete a log stream.
-You will be taken to the Log Group Detail page.
+3. On the Log Group List page, click the log group name whose log stream you want to delete.
+You will be taken to the Log Group Details page.

-4. On the Log Group Detail page, click the Log Stream tab.
-The log stream list is displayed.
+4. Log Group Details page, click the Log Stream tab.
+The log stream list will be displayed.

-5. On the log stream list, select the checkbox of the log stream to delete and click the More > Delete button.
-A popup window will open announcing the log stream deletion.
+5. Select the checkbox of the log stream to delete in the log stream list, then click the More > Delete button.
+A popup notifying the log stream deletion will open.

-• You can delete multiple log streams at the same time.
+• You can delete multiple log streams simultaneously.

 6. Click the Confirm button.
-The log stream is deleted.
+The log stream will be deleted.

 Managing Log Patterns